praxis/praxis/reference/resource-definitions.md

 #### Responses

 All actions must specify the list of responses that they can return.
-Do this by using the `responses` method, and passing the list of response names.
+Do this by using the `response` method and passing a response name, as well as any additional arguments if applicable.

 {% highlight ruby %}
 action :create do